 Birthdays at ELA

 Birthdays can be important to a preschooler.
 Having your child’s birthday at ELA is optional.
 If you choose to celebrate your child’s birthday at school here are some guidelines.
 Celebrations need to be simple.
-To conform to state regulations, only commercially-produced, store-bought items that are transported in their original containers, unopened are not allowed.

 If party invitations are distributed on campus, the school requests that all classmates be invited to avoid hurt feelings and harbored resentments.
 If this is not possible, please invite classmates outside the school environment.
 Parents are welcome to send a birthday treat for the entire class to be distributed during recess or at lunch, but we ask that you inform the school at least a week ahead that you plan to do this, in part to avoid conflicts with field trips, school projects, and other birthday parties.